CDCgov/RecordLinker/docs/site/reference.md

 `NAME`

-:   The patient's full name.
+:   The patient's first and last name.
 (We recommend only using this field for checking skip values, for feature matching we recommend using `FIRST_NAME` and `LAST_NAME` for best results)

 `SUFFIX`